What's the meaning of the phrase 'Country bumpkin'?

 The great pugilistic match between Oliver and Painter, for 100 guineas, takes place on Monday.
 A purse of 25 guineas will also be given to Teasdale and a yokel of his own weight.

 Meanwhile, across the pond, hicks were emerging from the undergrowth.
 Actually, although 'hick' is now a bona fide American term, it travelled there from the UK.
 It came about via the habit of changing the first letters of names in order to make a diminutive nickname.
 Robert became Bob, William became Bill and Richard became Dick or Hick.
-The British publication The New Dictionary of the Canting Crew, 1699, defines 'Hick' thusly:
+The British publication A New Dictionary of the Terms Ancient and Modern of the Canting Crew, 1699, defines 'Hick' thusly:

 A silly Country Fellow.